-Our students are highly regarded by employers because of the strong academic foundation and transferable skills that they gain during their degree course, such as written and verbal communication, IT skills, statistical analysis, time management and motivation, critical evaluation and teamwork.
+Our students are highly regarded by employers because of the strong academic foundation and transferable skills that they gain during their degree course.

 Placements and internship programme

 Our faculty placements and internship programme provides valuable work experience, self-confidence and a practical application of your studies.

 Many companies offer placements which will develop your skills in a real-world setting, and often result in a graduate job offer.
 An optional placement year is available for all undergraduate students whose course does not have a compulsory placement or study abroad element (not available on BA Social Work).
 The University's Careers and Employability Service will support you in arranging this.

 Recent sociology and social policy graduates have been successful in securing a diverse range of occupations with roles in both the public and private sector.